arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 g) Have as much resources ( read as capital, leverage, equity ) as the folks sitting across the table if you want a deal that is among equals.
 All the rest are some variation on employment.

+h) Those that are getting better are getting harder to lord over [4].
+Those who get bitter are getting easier to rule over.

+i) If you maintain virtue in the face where folks are telling you to try vices, over time, you will absolutely own the entire show.
+Listening to those who are already in some level of Dante's Inferno is not exactly the route to heaven.

-For the remaining six, I hold them close to chest.
+For the remaining three, I hold them close to chest.
 They cost a fair quid and I suspect everybody has to figure those out on their own.
 Happy trails.

 #### _references_